openSUSE/news-o-o/_posts/2009-08-07-reminder-opensuse-project-meeting-wednesday-august-12-2009.markdown

 ---
 author: News Team
+comments: true
 date: 2009-08-07 14:55:45+00:00
 layout: post
 link: https://news.opensuse.org/2009/08/07/reminder-opensuse-project-meeting-wednesday-august-12-2009/
+slug: reminder-opensuse-project-meeting-wednesday-august-12-2009
-title: "Reminder: openSUSE Project Meeting Wednesday August 12, 2009"
+title: 'Reminder: openSUSE Project Meeting Wednesday August 12, 2009'
+wordpress_id: 1969
 categories:
 - Announcements
 - Events
 ---

 The next openSUSE Project meeting will take place today (Wednesday August 12) at 12:00 UTC.
 See all time zones on the [Fixed Time World Clock](http://is.gd/26uKE).
 As always, the meeting will be held in IRC on the #opensuse-project channel on Freenode.